punnlert/punnlert.github.io/src/routes/(blog-article)/oink/+page.md

 ## Design

-With that in mind, we divided the team into 2 parts: one developing a rough information architecture of the system while the other gather references and moodboards.
+With that in mind, we divided the team into 2 parts: one developing a rough Information Architecture (IA) of the system while the other gather references and moodboards.

 <Image src="/images/posts/oink/design-1.png" alt="Claims supporting our two observations" />